dbrgn/tracing-test/README.md

 The focus is on testing the logging, not on debugging the tests.
 That's why the library ensures that the logs do not depend on external state.
-For example, the `RUST_LOG` env variable is not used for log filtering.
+For example, the `RUST_LOG` env variable is not used for log filtering by default.

+To suppress all log output, even when tests are run with `--nocapture`, enable the `no-log-printing` feature.

+To enable color output and support for filtering with `RUST_LOG` in the terminal output, enable the `pretty-log-printing` feature.

 Similar crates: